Yanny1337/CombatRewards/README.md

 # CombatRewards
-Reward for PVE or PVP &amp; punish upon death (+PlayerHeads)!
+Rewards for PVE or PVP &amp; punish upon death (+PlayerHead)!

-This plugin rewards players only for pvp and hostile mobs, not for neutral or friendly entities.
+This plugin only rewards for pvp and hostile mobs, not for neutral or friendly entities.

+Works great to keep players with keepInventory from voiding for free & to reward farming mobs.

+Customizable settings and values for each hostile mob in config file.

+Playerheads will drop at a 100% rate with a name, date, and time on the item tag.

+An economy-based plugin for bukkit / spigot / paper Minecraft servers.

 For Minecraft v1.16 or above.
 Requires: Vault, EssentialsX.

-An economy-based plugin for bukkit / spigot / paper Minecraft servers.

-Customizable values in config file, custom mob-tiers coming soon.

-Note: The death cost needs to be the same or less than the PVP reward value need so players don't cheese the system.